Trail Ridge: Peat layer

-The central to western part of the southern end of Trail Ridge in Bradford and Clay counties (the Trail Ridge Ore Body) overlies a 1.5 m thick layer of lignitic peat that includes large pieces of wood and pinecones.
+The central to western part of the southern end (the Trail Ridge Ore Body) overlies a 1.5 m thick layer of lignitic peat that includes large pieces of wood and pinecones.
 The interface between the overlying ore sand and the peat has a dip of 3 m/km to the west-southwest.
 The peat layer is in turn underlain by clastic rock which includes marine clay.
 At other locations under the ridge at about the depth where peat and lignite has been found, there is a layer of weathered clay which appears to be of the same age as the peat and lignite.
 Both the peat/lignite and the clay lie on sandy sediments.

 Pinecones, branches and upright stumps are recognizable in the peat where it has been uncovered by mining operations.
-Two core samples (RTR1 and RTR2) of the peat layer were obtained at 15 to 19 m beneath the land surface from bore holes through the Ore Body.
+Two core samples of the peat layer were obtained at 15 to 19 m beneath the land surface from bore holes through the Ore Body.
 The peat layer has some characteristics of peat and others of lignite, and is composed of recognizable clumps of wood in a matrix of amorphous organic detritus with pockets of peaty sand.
 Horizons of charcoal and fungal remains are also present in the peat.
 Analysis of pollen and spores found in the core samples revealed the predominant presence of shrubs and small trees such as hollies (Ilex), wax myrtle and bayberry (Myrica), titi (Cyrilla racemiflora), hazel Corylus, and loblolly-bay (Gordonia lasianthus), and herbaceous plants such as sedges (Cyperaceae), ferns (Osmunda), and moss (Sphagnum).
 All of those plants require fresh water and some will grow in standing water.
 The lower part of one of the core samples contained abundant pollen of Cypress (Taxodium) and other plants commonly found in a cypress swamp community.
 Cyrilla, Gordonia, and Magnolia, which are sub-tropical, were abundant, while oaks and pines, which are usually found in wetlands in the southeastern U.S., were scarce.
 The relative abundance of different pollens in the peat suggests that the peat originated in the Pliocene epoch.
 Two attempts to radiocarbon date the upper level of the peat did not detect any residual radioactive carbon decay, indicating that the peat is more than 45,000 years old.